 - Software glitches cause the device to freeze at times

 This device is not only a productive one but an aesthetic one as well.
-It complies to all FMCSA requirements, and looks great sitting there on your dashboard!
+It complies to all FMCSA requirements, Hours of service rules, and looks great sitting there on your dashboard!
 It is great for first-time users, as the set up is very easy.
 All you have to do is plug it in and start using it.

 Furthermore, it has pretty useful features as well.
 You can program your Omnitracts device to automatically record HOS data, track your fuel, and deliver safety reports.
 It also has a two-way messaging feature which allows you to communicate with other drivers if something goes wrong.